Vehicle Retirement FAQs

 You must choose from the list of auto dismantlers authorized by BAR to retire CAP vehicles.
 Click here for a list of dismantler or call the Department of Consumer Affairs, Consumer Information Center at (800) 952-5210.
 Always contact the dismantler prior to arriving to ensure they are able to accept CAP vehicles.
 Some dismantlers require appointments.
 Participation in CAP is also subject to the availability of funds.

 8. Is there a deadline to take my vehicle to the dismantler?

-9. What if I do not have the original title to my vehicle or the title to my vehicle is altered (i.e., crossed out information)?
+9. What if I do not have the original California Certificate of Title to my vehicle, or the title is issued by a state other than California, or the title to my vehicle is altered (e.g., crossed out information)?

 10. Do all owners listed on the vehicle's registration need to be present at the dismantler site to retire the vehicle?

 Yes.
 If any of the registered owner(s) cannot be present, a DMV Power of Attorney form (REG 260 or REG 262) must be completed by the owner(s) designating someone else permission to retire the vehicle on their behalf.

 11. Where can I get the Department of Motor Vehicles (DMV) forms I need?

 You can obtain DMV forms on DMV's website, at any DMV office, or by contacting the DMV Call Center at (800) 777-0133.

 12. Do I need to show the dismantler photo identification?